shubhangis91/P565F19P12/README.md

 ## NOTE
-Do not make any changes to the *master* branch
+Kindly do not make any changes to the *master* branch